 Good morning,

 I came across this very interesting text.
-I was born in Charbin in 1950 and we left as one of the last Polish colonies in September 1952.
+I was born in Harbin in 1950, and we were among the last to leave the Polish colony in September 1952.

-I live in Szczecin, where the Charbiński Club has been operating for over 20 years, the president is Dr. Leonard Spychalski .
+I live in Szczecin, where the Charbińczyk Club has been operating for over 20 years, the president of which is Dr. Leonard Spychalski.

-We work closely with the Pomeranian Library in Szczecin (Mrs. Cecylia Judek).
+We work closely with the Pomeranian Library in Szczecin (Ms. Cecylia Judek).

 Romuald Oziewicz